-Refer to our STATE BY STATE CLASS 3 DEALER LOCATOR.
-Find a Stocking Dealer or a Transfer Dealer in your state that will either sell you a suppressor or assist you with the transfer for a pre-agreed upon fee.
+First you will have to locate a Class 3 dealer in your state that will assist you with the transfer for a pre-agreed upon fee.
+ANY class 3 dealer in your state can receive and transfer you a suppressor.
 We CANNOT sell you a suppressor directly.
 You must go through an in-state Class 3 dealer.

-Have your in state Class 3 dealer send us a copy of his license with original ink signature and a copy of his SOT receipt if we don't already have it on file.
+Have your in state Class 3 dealer send us a copy of his license with a legible signature and a copy of his SOT receipt if we don't already have it on file.
 Your in-state Class 3 dealer will help you with the paperwork required to complete the transfer.